Public Art

 The Panel, made up of City of Belmont Councillors, City of Belmont staff, public art consultants and a community representative, provides advice to Council on issues relating to public art and make recommendations on public art commissions (including private developer contributions).

-Public Art Directions and Masterplan
+Public Art Management Plan and Guidelines

-Read Public Art Directions and Masterplan
+Read Public Art Management Plan and Guidelines

 Private Developer Public Art Process